dmaruyama-51/survey-app/README.md

 ## Description

-This is a web application designed to clean social survey data collected using Likert scales.
+This is a web application for efficiently preprocessing social survey data collected using Likert scales before subjecting them to statistical analysis.
+Specifically, it can perform everything from cleaning inappropriate responses to creating reversal items and calculating factor scores.
 Built with Streamlit and Python, the application offers intuitive, user-friendly tools for handling common data issues in survey research.
 The application is deployed on Google Cloud Run, ensuring scalability and ease of access for users.

 ## Features